-The purpose of this report is solely to describe the scope of testing performed on the Marshal's compliance with certain laws and regulations contained in the accompanying Louisiana Attestation Questionnaire (Exhibit A), and the result of that testing, and not to provide an opinion on control or compliance.
-This report is intended solely for the information of and use by the Marshal's management and the LLA and should not be used by anyone other than those specified parties.
-Accordingly, this report is not suitable for any other purpose and should not be used by those who have not agreed to the procedures and taken responsibility for the sufficiency of the procedures for their purposes.
-Under Louisiana Revised Statute 24:513, this report is distributed by the LLA as a public document.
+The purpose of this report is solely to describe the scope of testing performed on the Marshal's compliance with certain laws and regulations contained in the accompanying Louisiana Compliance Questionnaire (Exhibit A), as required by R.S.
+24:513 and the Louisiana Governmental Audit Guide, and the results of that testing, and not to provide an opinion on control or compliance.
+This report is intended solely for the information of and use by the management of the Marshal and Louisiana Legislative Auditor and is not intended to be and should not be used by anyone other than these specified parties.
+Accordingly, this report is not suitable for any other purpose.
+In accordance with Louisiana Revised Statute 24:513, this report is distributed by the Legislative Auditor as a public document in accordance with Louisiana Revised Statute 44:6.